-St. Stephen's College admits students to the following post graduate (M.A.) courses - Economics, English, History, Mathematics, Operational Research, Philosophy and Sanskrit.
-Admission to an M.A./M.Sc. course is subject to the applicant's securing admission in the concerned University of Delhi department, and an interview conducted by St. Stephen's College.
-Dates for these interviews will be notified later.
-For admission to a Master's programme, an applicant must have a recognized Bachelor's degree.
+St. Stephen's College admits students to the following postgraduate (M.A.) courses - Economics, English, History, Mathematics, Operational Research, Philosophy and Sanskrit.
+Admission to an M.A./M.Sc. course is subject to the applicant's securing admission in the concerned department of the University of Delhi, and clearing an interview conducted by St. Stephen's College.
+For admission to a Master's programme, an applicant must apply separately at St. Stephen's College postgraduate portal after completing all due process at the University of Delhi's portal.
+Dates and information will be available on the College website shortly.